 Thomas was born on 2 June 1840 at Higher Brockhampton in Dorset, son of Thomas, a stonemason, and Jemima.
 He was educated locally and apprenticed as an architect.
 He moved to London in 1862 and in 1874 he married Emma Gifford (d.1912).
 Far from the Madding Crowd was Hardy’s first major novel and made him famous.
 Many other novels, poems and short stories followed and he was awarded the Order of Merit.
 In 1914 he married Florence Dugdale and died on 11 January 1928.

 A photograph of the stone can be purchased from Westminster Abbey Library.

 Oxford Dictionary of National Biography 2004.

-The cottage where he was born is in the care of The National Trust.
+The cottage where he was born is in the care of The National Trust and can be visited.